-Humanitarian response, based on immediate humanitarian priorities, will normally be followed by a move to more systematic clearance of explosive ordnance.
+Humanitarian response, based on immediate humanitarian priorities, will normally be followed by a move to more systematic clearance of EO.
 Given the nature of many conflicts, this may take place alongside humanitarian operations conducted in other areas.
 There should be a growing emphasis on consistent and systematic operational implementation, quality assurance and information management.
-Prioritisation should also become more consistent and systematic, and ensure the full participation of women, girls, boys and men, and recognise and address their differing needs.
+Prioritization should also become more consistent and systematic, and ensure the full participation of women, girls, boys and men, and recognize and address their differing needs.

-A NMAA or interim mine action centre administered by the United Nations or other body may need to be established or reinforced, depending on the circumstances and needs of an affected state.
-Mine Action stakeholders shall make every effort to support the establishment of a recognised NMAA as soon as possible.
+A NMAA or interim mine action centre administered by the United Nations, or another body may need to be established or reinforced, depending on the circumstances and needs of an affected state.
+Mine action stakeholders shall make every effort to support the establishment of a recognized NMAA as soon as possible.
 This is likely to involve international cooperation and assistance from the international community, including:

-- The provision of appropriate equipment, training, quality assurance and post-clearance quality control. - The application of an accreditation system for mine action organisations. - The introduction or updating of management information system such as the Information Management System for Mine Action (IMSMA). - Ensuring the development or updating of an appropriate NMAS which draws on the framework of the IMAS.
+- The provision of appropriate equipment, training, quality assurance and post-clearance quality control. - The application of an accreditation system for mine action organizations.

+- The introduction or updating of management information systems such as the Information Management System for Mine Action (IMSMA). - Ensuring the development or updating of an appropriate NMAS which draws on the framework of the IMAS.

-International cooperation and assistance may be sought from and provided by States, international and regional organisations, the United Nations, Non-Governmental Organisations (NGOs) or commercial companies/contractors.
+International cooperation and assistance may be sought from and provided by States, international and regional organizations, the United Nations, non-governmental organizations (NGOs) or commercial companies/contractors.